 Acrylic gesso comes in white, clear, carbon black, and a variety of colours.
-Texture, fluidity, opacity, and coverage may vary according to grades and brands.
-If applied correctly, acrylic gesso is an acceptable ground for oil paint; however, there are ongoing discussions (due to lack of data) on how it may impact the ageing process, in particular, oil penetration to the substrate, discolouration, lack of adhesion, and cracking.
+The texture, fluidity, opacity, and coverage of acrylic gesso in the market may vary according to grades and brands.
+If applied correctly, acrylic gesso is an acceptable ground for oil paint; however, there are ongoing discussions (due to lack of data) on how the use of acrylic gesso with oil paints may impact the ageing process.
+Acrylic polymer emulsion has been used in the manufacture of artist materials only since the 1950s; therefore, there is insufficient data to determine, in particular, the following concerns: oil penetration to the substrate, discolouration, lack of adhesion, and cracking.

 Acrylic gesso is intended to be used with acrylic paints, casein, and egg tempera; it's not suitable for watercolours or gouache; it does not have sufficient absorbency for adhesion and will cause lifting when blending and layering.
 There are specially formulated acrylic-based grounds for watercolour and gouache.